Ace-FT/ace-ft/readme.md

 **Hey, doesn't that look great?
 At last with Ace we can benefit from a trustworthy, privacy-preserving decentralised file transfer application whose revenue model is not correlated to the monetization of my personal and private data!**

+## IPFS implementation
+  ### Uploading
+Files and datasets are uploaded to IPFS through an Infura node.
+A security CORS privacy has been set on Infura node to make sure files can only be posted through Ace DApp.

+By default, *optimistic mode* is set to off, which means Ace will check the file availablity on IPFS, calling `checkFileAvailability` function.
+This function sends a HTTP HEAD method on different IPFS gateways (cloudflare at https://cloudflare-ipfs.com/ipfs, pinata at https://gateway.pinata.cloud/ipfs and W3s at https://w3s.link/ipfs).

+When *optimistic mode* is set to on, `checkFileAvailability` function is not called, but the file availability on IPFS will not be verified.

+  ### Downloading
+To be downloaded, the file needs to be available on IPFS, before processing download, `checkFileAvailability` function is called until it returns `true`

 ## Use cases
 - Content monetization
 - Any use case that services like WeTransfer can handle